 There is increasing pressure on organizations to demonstrate and display their social credentials, underscored in 2020 when the pandemic highlighted both known and unknown social inequalities.

-ESG Risk Management Consultancy
+ESG Risk Assessment and Management Consulting

 Environmental, Social and Governance, or ESG risks are being used increasingly by the investor community to assess the sustainability and risk profile of companies